ElFalch/seabird-survey-simulator/README.md

 ## Home Page

-The index page is titled "Info" and the intended to provide game instructions and information to help users answer game questions correctly.
+The index page is titled "Info" and is intended to provide game instructions and information to help users answer game questions correctly.

 ## Main section